Ten Guidelines for Working with An Accountability Partner

 Choose one activity: i.e. This week I will write my novel for at least 15 minutes three times. (smaller is even better – i.e. 1, 5 or 10 minutes for things that are difficult for us).
 Then when you communicate, you either did or didn’t do it, and can look at why you did or didn’t do that one task without over thinking it.
 That’s the only way you’ll get clarity.
 The GetMotivatedBuddies platform helps you accomplish this.

 6) Make your habit *tiny*.

-Based on the tinyhabits technique developed by a mentor of mine, psychologist BJ Fogg, make your activity tiny so you can win.
+Based on the Tiny Habits technique developed by a mentor of mine, psychologist BJ Fogg at Stanford, make your activity tiny so you can win.
 Winning is everything when building habits.

-Every time you fail to do your habit, you reinforce a pattern of a negative reinforcement.
+Every time you fail to do your habit, you reinforce a pattern of failing to do that behavior.
 If you already had resistance to it, you reinforce that resistance, and increase it.
 So the next time you try to do it, you have even more resistance to it.
 So when you create activities that are difficult to do, you’re actually harming yourself.

 Want to go to the gym regularly and you don’t go at all now?
 Then say “on Wednesday at 5 pm I will go to the gym for five minutes.
 All I have to do is park my car there.”
 And when you get there, that’s a win!
 Anything else you do is pure extra credit.
 When building new habits your goal is to have many small repeated wins.
 This is positive reinforcement, and the only thing that will get you to continue.